FusionAuth/fusionauth-ebooks/README.md

 Update the text like "article/blog/post/guide" to chapter

 Get Sean or other artist to create cover images.
-You need both 1600x2560 and 1800x2700 in dimension.
+You need both 1600x2560 (kindle) and 1800x2700 (leanpub) in dimension.

 Gather images and diagrams, put in images director, only png or jpg.
-Convert SVGs
+Convert SVGs to pngs.

 Update all relative URLs (usually FusionAuth.io) to be absolute.